GoogleCloudDataproc/spark-bigquery-connector/README.md

 | Scala 2.12 | `gs://spark-lib/bigquery/spark-bigquery-with-dependencies_2.12-0.23.2.jar` ([HTTP link](https://storage.googleapis.com/spark-lib/bigquery/spark-bigquery-with-dependencies_2.12-0.23.2.jar)) |
 | Spark 2.4  | `gs://spark-lib/bigquery/spark-2.4-bigquery-0.23.2-preview.jar`([HTTP link](https://storage.googleapis.com/spark-lib/bigquery/spark-2.4-bigquery-0.23.2-preview.jar)) |

+The only difference between first two connectors is that the former is a Scala 2.11 based connector, targeting Spark 2.3 and 2.4 using Scala 2.11 whereas the latter is a Scala 2.12 based connector, targeting Spark 2.4 and 3.x using Scala 2.12.
+There should not be any code differences between the 2 connectors.

+Third version is a Java based connector targeting Spark 2.4 of all Scala versions built on the new Data Source APIs(Data Source API v2) of Spark.

 **Note:** If you are using scala jars please use the jar relevant to your Spark installation.
 Starting from Spark 2.4 onwards there is an option to use the Java only jar.